johnascott1/Project1Final/grades/Lab 7 Questions.md

 Use a method in TicketUI to ask the user for the search string.
 Use TicketStore.searchByDescription to search for matching tickets Use a method in TicketUI to display all matching tickets.

+If the user searches for an empty String, display no tickets.

 ### Problem 4: